tedneward/Azgaarnoth/Classes/Feats.md

 * You gain proficiency in the Athletics skill.
 If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
 * You count as if you were one size larger for the purpose of determining your carrying capacity.

+## Brave
+You are used to staring down dangerous monsters and running straight into deadly situations.
+You gain the following benefits:
+* Your Wisdom score increases by 1, to a maximum of 20.
+* You have advantage on saving throws to resist becoming frightened.
+* All of your allies within 30 feet of you are rallied by your bravery.
+They also have advantage on saving throws to resist becoming frightened, as long as you are conscious.

+## Breath Weapon Training
+*Prerequisite: must be a Half-Dragon*
+You have had a draconic mentor teach you how to maximize the effectiveness of your breath weapon.
+Your breath weapon deals an extra d6 of damage.

 ## Burglar
 You pride yourself on your quickness and your close study of certain clandestine activities.
 You gain the following benefits:
 * Increase your Dexterity score by 1, to a maximum of 20.